Second Life and Real Life artist Milena Carbone first registered with SL on June 22, 2019.

 I have discovered the possibilities from all kinds of tools which helped me to improve my captures.

+By editing them I try to add a personal touch and feeling.
 Experiments with the effect of colors are often done, and more recently I am trying to show the details by working with high resolution photos.”